Handling HMI Events

 - As the forking input of a variant macrofilter, where the True variant contains filters that will be executed when the event occurs.

-- As the input of a formula block with a conditional operator (?:) used within the formula to compute some value in a response to the event.
+- As the input of a formula block with a conditional operator (if-then-else or ?:) used within the formula to compute some value in a response to the event.

 Handling events that switch the application to another mode of operation is described in the Programming Finite State Machines article.